manubot/manubot/README.md

                     [--format {plain,markdown,docx,html,jats}]
                     [--output OUTPUT] [--allow-invalid-csl-data]
                     [--log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
-                    citations [citations ...]
+                    citekeys [citekeys ...]

 Retrieve bibliographic metadata for one or more citation identifiers.

 positional arguments:
-  citations             One or more (space separated) citations to produce CSL
+  citekeys              One or more (space separated) citation keys to produce
-                        for.
+                        CSL for.

 optional arguments:
   -h, --help            show this help message and exit